Autocorrect in the Process of Translation -- Multi-task Learning Improves Dialogue Machine Translation: Approach to

 \subsection{Modeling Dialogue Context}

-The modes that we use dialogue context during decoding can be divided into offline and online.
+The modes for exploring dialogue context during decoding can be divided into offline and online.
 For the offline setting, all sentences in a dialogue are concatenated one by one with $<$\texttt{sep}$>$.
 The concatenated sequence is translated, and the target translation for each sentence can be easily detected according to the separator $<$\texttt{sep}$>$.

 The offline mode can be used for dialogue translation where the entire source dialogue has already been available before translation (e.g., movie subtitles).
 However, we continuously get new source sentences for online chat and need to generate corresponding translations immediately.
 We refer to this mode as the online setting.